alban-read/M1-MICRO-FORTH/dumbint.md

 5 test => 25
 ```

-The compiler is compiling into a token list, tokens are still interpreted, but unlike the outer interpreter they are no longer parsed from text.
+The compiler compiles words into a token list, tokens are still interpreted, but unlike the outer interpreter they are no longer parsed from text.

 This inner interpreter is only a few instructions long, in runintz.